junxit/us-congress-code/title-16/chapter-1/sec-460tt.md

 ### References in Text

 Act of July 23, 1942, referred to in subsec. (a), is act July 23, 1942, ch.
 520, 56 Stat.
-703, as amended.
-See National Defense Pipe Lines note set out preceding section 715 of Title 15, Commerce and Trade.
+703. See National Defense Pipe Lines note set out preceding section 715 of Title 15, Commerce and Trade.

 ### Amendments